At A Glance

 The coaching industry is expanding with every passing year.
 Only the executive coaching market is valued at $9.3 billion globally.

-More coaching niches will result in more demand for coaching supervision, too.
-Let’s see what that means for the coaching supervision space in the future.
+More coaching niches will result in more demand for coaching supervision.

 People across the world are prioritising their mental well-being and balance.
 It’s becoming normal to seek professional help in managing one’s emotions, goals, relationships, etc. After all, this stuff is hard, and not many of us were given a compass to navigate.
 Coaching is thus becoming a favourable option for so many people.
 Having a coach who can hold the torch while you walk your path is a privilege that many people want to experience.